 We assess liquidity in terms of our ability to generate cash to fund operating, investing and financing activities.
 We remain in a strong financial position, with resources available to reinvest in existing businesses, strategic acquisitions and capital expenditures to meet short and long-term objectives.
 We believe that cash on hand, cash generated from expected results of operations and amounts available under our revolving credit facility will be sufficient to fund operations, anticipated working capital needs and other cash requirements such as capital expenditures.
+We intend to pursue additional acquisition candidates, but the timing, size or success of any acquisition effort and the related potential capital commitments cannot be predicted.
+We continue to expect to fund future cash acquisitions primarily with cash flow from operations and the usage of available portion of the revolving credit facility.

-As of December 31, 2014 and 2013, we had cash and cash equivalents of \$195 million and \$101 million, respectively.
-For December 31, 2014, \$120 million of our cash and cash equivalents was maintained in the accounts of our various foreign subsidiaries and, if such amounts were transferred among countries or repatriated to the U.S., such amounts may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during or subsequent to when such decision is made.
+At December 31, 2015 and 2014, we had cash and cash equivalents of \$90 million and \$195 million, respectively.
+At December 31, 2015, \$64 million of our cash and cash equivalents was maintained in the accounts of our various foreign subsidiaries and, if such amounts were repatriated to the U.S., may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during or subsequent to when such decision is made.
 We currently have the intent and ability to permanently reinvest the cash held by our foreign subsidiaries and there are currently no plans for the repatriation of such amounts.

-The following table summarizes our net cash flows provided by (used in) operating activities, net cash used in investing activities and net cash provided by (used in) financing activities for the periods presented (in millions):
+The following table summarizes our net cash flows provided by operating activities, net cash used in investing activities and net cash provided by (used in) financing activities for the periods presented (in millions):

-Year Year Ended December 31, 2014 2013 2012 Net cash provided by (used in) operating activities \$108 \$ 317 \$ (12) Net cash used in investing activities (67) (54) (1,127) Net cash provided by (used in) financing activities 66 (299) 1,184
+Year Ended December 31, 2015 2014 2013 Net cash provided by operating activities \$ 324 \$ 108 \$ 317 Net cash used in investing activities (523) (67) (54) Net cash provided by (used in) financing activities 106 66 (299)